slurmulon/blot/README.md

   API Blueprint + Transclusion + Queries = Ultra-DRY Docs

   * Build tool for normalized API Blueprints and fixtures
-  * Unifies documentation and fixture files via transclusion and queries
+  * Unifies documentation and common fixtures via transclusion and queries
   * Eases the maintenance of documentation, fixtures and tests

 ## Features